computerlyrik/chef-tutum/README.md

 tutum Cookbook
 ==============
-TODO: Enter the cookbook description here.

-e.g.
-This cookbook makes your favorite breakfast sandwich.
+This is as cookbook to setup docker tutum for your chef clients

 Requirements
 ------------